StephanAkkerman/minecraft-server-guide/README.md

 ## Installing the Curseforge server

 - Head to the [Files section](https://www.curseforge.com/minecraft/modpacks/craft-to-exile-2/files/all) of your preferred modpack
-- Click on the latest release and at the bottom next to Changelog you will find `Additional Files` click on it.
+- Click on the latest release and at the bottom next to the Changelog you will find `Additional Files` click on it.
 - Download the server pack
 - Extract the server pack and run the `.bat` or `.sh` file, depending on your OS.
 This will start the server locally and create some necessary files.
 - Wait for it to stop due to the eula.txt and exit